jeancochrane/pytest-flask-sqlalchemy/README.md

 rolled back when the test exits.
 It exposes the same API as [SQLAlchemy's `scoped_session` object](http://docs.sqlalchemy.org/en/latest/orm/contextual.html#sqlalchemy.orm.scoping.scoped_session).

-Listing this fixture as a dependency will activate any mocks that are specified by the configuration properties [`mocked-engines`](#mocked-engines), [`mocked-sessions`](#mocked-sessions), or [`mocked-sessionmakers`](#mocked-sessionmakers) in a configuration file.
+Including this fixture as a function argument of a test will activate any mocks that are defined by the configuration properties [`mocked-engines`](#mocked-engines), [`mocked-sessions`](#mocked-sessions), or [`mocked-sessionmakers`](#mocked-sessionmakers) in the test configuration file for the duration of that test.

 Example: